Doooddle/Doooddle/README.md

 # 💫 About Me:
+Hello There.
-I love cloud and designing database solutions
+I am Garrett, I like cloud and designing database solutions

 ## 🌐 Socials: